Collab4exaNBody/doc_exaDEM/docs/source/project_exaDEM/Test_cases.rst

 .. warning:: This example is currently disabled.

-Example 4: Rigid surface
+Example 3: Rigid surface
 ^^^^^^^^^^^^^^^^^^^^^^^^

 A DEM simulation involving spherical particles falling onto a rigid surface offers a virtual exploration of particle dynamics in a gravity-driven scenario.
-This simulation captures the behavior of individual spherical particles as they descend and interact with a solid surface below.
+This simulation captures the behavior of individual spherical particles as they fall and interact with a solid surface below.

 .. |ex4start| image:: ../_static/rigid_surface_start.png
    :width: 300pt